brianryer/portfolio/index.md

+# Hello

-I'm a technical writer, content manager, and information designer.
+I'm Brian Ryer, a technical writer, content manager, and information designer.

-Continue reading here to learn a little about my understanding of technical communication, or [about me](/about.md).
-You can also reach me via email (contact@brianryer.com) or call +1&nbsp;(503)&nbsp;272&#8209;1842.
+Continue reading here to learn a little about my understanding of technical communication.
+You can also read more [about me](/about.md)or reach out directly via email (contact@brianryer.com) or voice +1&nbsp;(503)&nbsp;272&#8209;1842.

 ---